 The reactant in excess, also known as the excess reagent, is the amount of chemical remaining after a completed reaction.
 It is governed by the other reactant, which is completely used and can therefore cannot react.
 When you know the reactant in excess, you can work out the final amounts of both product and reactant.

-Balancing the chemical reaction provides the tools to assess exactly how much of each reactant is required to complete the desired reaction.
-For example, in the reaction Mg(OH)2 + HCl --> MgCl2 + H2O, the starting and finishing materials are out of balance.
-There is one magnesium atom on each side, but three hydrogen atoms on the left to two atoms on the right, one chlorine atom on the left to two atoms on the right, and two oxygen atoms on the left to one atom on the right.
-Since the magnesium is balanced, do not add a number to the left of the magnesium hydroxide.
-Adding a "2" in front of the hydrochloric acid and a "2" in front of the water should balance the equation.
-Now the equation has one magnesium atom, two chlorine atoms, two oxygen atoms and four hydrogen atoms on each side of the arrow, so the reaction equation is balanced: Mg(OH)2 + 2HCl --> MgCl2 + 2H2O
+Balance the chemical reaction to let you assess exactly how much of each reactant is needed.
+For example, in the reaction Mg(OH)2 + HCl --> MgCl2 + H2O, the starting and finishing materials are out of balance because there is one magnesium atom on each side, but three hydrogen atoms on the left to two atoms on the right, one chlorine atom on the left to two atoms on the right, and two oxygen atoms on the left to one atom on the right.
+In this example, you add a "2" in front of the hydrochloric acid and a "2" in front of the water to balance the equation.
+The reaction is now Mg(OH)2 + 2HCl --> MgCl2 + 2H2O.